President's Delegations of Authority

 - General Counsel

-- The Office of the General Counsel is responsible for verifying delegations of authority before approving signed contracts that bind the University to an enforceable obligation.
+- The Office of the General Counsel is responsible for verifying delegations of authority before approving signed contracts.
 The General Counsel is also responsible for informing the Board of Regents of any existing Board policy or directive that is inconsistent with or alters the delegations of authority as provided for in Board of Regents Policy: Reservations and Delegations of Authority, and for advising the Regents, the president, and other University officials on the proper administration of delegations and sub-delegations of authority for the institution.
-Respond to inquiries regarding the meaning of individual delegation authorities.

 - Office of Institutional Compliance

-- The Office of Institutional Compliance is responsible for educating and supporting executive officers and delegation coordinators to ensure unit compliance with this policy, for working with the president, associate vice president for internal audit, and others to monitor delegations of authority and to ensure overall institutional compliance with this policy.
-This office if also responsible for maintaining the president's Delegations Library.
+- The Institutional Compliance Office is responsible for educating and supporting senior leaders and delegation coordinators to ensure unit compliance with this policy, for working with the president, associate vice president for internal audit, and others to monitor delegations of authority and to ensure overall institutional compliance with this policy, and for maintaining the central Delegations Library.

 - Policy Owner

-- Policy owners are responsible for ensuring that the administrative policies and procedures in which they're assigned ownership are in alignment with this policy and the delegations and sub-delegations of authority.
+- Policy owners are responsible for ensuring that the administrative policies and procedures for which they’re assigned ownership are in alignment with this policy and the delegations and sub-delegations of authority.

-- The president is responsible for ensuring alignment of this policy with Board of Regents Policy: Reservations and Delegations of Authority; for reviewing and updating the president's delegations of authority assignment annually; for aligning the executive officer appointment letters, job descriptions, presidential delegations of authority, and president's Board of Regents policy assignments; and for providing direction to the Institutional Compliance Officer on the proper communication and education of this policy as appropriate to the University community.
+- The president is responsible for ensuring alignment of this policy with Board of Regents Policy: Reservations and Delegations of Authority; for reviewing and updating the president’s delegations of authority assignment annually; for aligning the senior leader appointment letters, job descriptions, presidential delegations of authority, and president’s Board of Regents policy assignments with their delegated authorities; and for providing direction to the Director of Institutional Compliance on the proper communication and education of this policy as appropriate to the University community.

 - Board of Regents Policy: Reservation and Delegation of Authority